The short answer

 Husky-specific genetic skin condition where the dog cannot absorb zinc from food efficiently.
 Causes chronic skin issues that respond dramatically to zinc supplementation but recur if treatment stops.
 Often misdiagnosed as allergies for years.

-• Syndrome I — appears in adult Huskies despite normal diet.
-Genetic absorption defect.
-Symptoms: crusty skin lesions around eyes, ears, mouth, foot pads, elbows, knees.
-Hair loss and depigmentation
+- Syndrome I, which appears in adult Huskies on a normal diet and is a genetic absorption issue.
+Typical signs are crusty skin lesions around the eyes, ears, mouth, foot pads, elbows, and knees, with hair loss and depigmentation

-Underrecognized in many Calgary general practices — if your Husky has chronic skin issues that don't respond to allergy treatment, ask about zinc-responsive dermatosis specifically.
-Calgary chinook winds and dry winter air worsen Husky skin issues regardless of underlying cause.
+Zinc-responsive dermatosis is under-recognized in some general practices, so if your Husky has chronic skin issues that have not responded to allergy treatment, ask your Calgary vet about it by name.
+Calgary chinook winds and dry winter air can worsen Husky skin issues regardless of the underlying cause, so coat and skin care matters year-round; for the grooming side of that conversation, see our Husky shedding and grooming Calgary guide.

 Are Huskies at risk for bloat (GDV)?

 Lower risk than deep-chested giant breeds (Great Danes, Standard Poodles, Weimaraners) but moderate risk.
 Bloat / Gastric Dilatation-Volvulus (GDV) is a true emergency where the stomach fills with gas and twists.
 Death within hours without surgery.
-Husky risk factors: deep-chested but proportionate body shape, fast eating, exercise within 1–2 hours of meals, single large daily meal, stress.
+Husky risk factors: deep-chested but proportionate body shape, fast eating, exercise within 1 to 2 hours of meals, single large daily meal, stress.

 Prevention:

-• Feed 2–3 smaller meals daily instead of one large
+- Feed 2 to 3 smaller meals daily instead of one large

-• No exercise for 1–2 hours after eating
+- No exercise for 1 to 2 hours after eating

 What is the Husky anesthesia profile?